christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 **Child of Antony/Herod & Dynamis/Cleopatra:**

 -  Alexander (son of King Herod).
-Aliases: Alexander Helios, Juba II of Mauretania.
+Aliases: Alexander Helios, Juba II of Mauretania (Juba = Ie-huva (Little Jove)).
 Juba II is titled "Ptolemy" upon accession in Mauretania.
 Also, Apollonius of Tyana?
+(Apollonius = "Of Ptolemy"?
+Apo (from/of) + Pollonios (Ptolemy)
   - Spouse: Cleopatra Selene II (twin sister)
   - Children:
     - Alexander (grandson of King Herod).
 Aliases: (King/Tetrarch) Ptolemy (Alexander) bar Menneus, Ptolemy of Mauretania (aka  Panthera, the name for jesus's father in the Talmud; Panthera is a corruption of Cantheras, or Cleopatros.
 Also, Panthera = Ptolemy in Hebrew), Tiberius Julius Alexander Major, Alexander the Alabarch.
 Also, Gondophares, Indo-Parthian King?
         - Spouse: Cleopatra (Thea Philopator) of Mauretania.
 Aliases: Cleopatra IX, Helene, Drusilla of Mauretania, Julia Ourania of Parthia, Philo of Alexandria.
-She was also Claudius and Nero's secretary "Pallas", and "Antonia Caenis" who was Vespasian's first cousin and mistress (the full name of Pallas was Marcus Antonius Pallas, with the Antonius part being an obvious sign of descent from Mark Antony and that Pallas wasn't a random slave.
+She was also Claudius and Nero's secretary "Pallas", and "Antonia Caenis" who was Vespasian's first cousin and mistress (the full name of Pallas was Marcus Antonius Pallas, with the Antonius part being an obvious sign of descent from Mark Antony and that Pallas wasn’t a random slave.
 Caenis was the Greek goddess who was transformed into a man, and she role-played as two men: Marcus Antonius Pallas and Philo.
 Pallas also connects to King Herod as that was the name of one of his wives).
 In mythology Athena or Athene was often given the epithet Pallas.
 In "The Additions to the Book of Esther" it states that the work had been translated by "Lysimachus son of Ptolemy" in Jerusalem.
 Philo's brother was named Alexander Lysimachus.
+Cleopatra Thea Philopator appears as the wife of Antonius Felix (the governor of Judea).
+Therefore, Antonius Felix = Alexander (grandson of Herod).
       - Children:
         - Tiberius Julius Alexander: Emperor Nerva, Arrius Piso, Josephus (Josephus lists his father as Matthias, a priest.
 "Matthias" is a Hellenized form of Mithradates)
         - Marcus Julius Alexander: Izates Monobazus ("Jesus Emmanuel"), Yeshua Cleopatros.
 Izates' daughter was named "Cleopatra of Adiabene" (https://gw.geneanet.org/arnac?lang=en&n=d+adiabene&p=kleopatra) who married Lucius Catilius Severus.
 Their great-grandson was emperor Marcus Aurelius.
 His other daughter was Julia Urania of Parthia married Vologases I King of Parthia.
 "Cleopatra" (Cleopatra Drusilla of Adiabene) was also recorded as the wife of Gaius Julius Alexander (actually Marcus Julius Alexander), Herodian Prince of Judaea and Izates II, King of Adiabene (https://www.geni.com/people/Cleopatra/6000000003645870120)